viperproject/gobra-book/src/03/predicates.md

 <!-- similar to gobra tutorial -->
 Predicates abstract over assertions, i.e., giving a name to a parametrized assertion.
-Predicates can be used for representing memory access to data structures of possibly unbounded size, such as linked lists or binary trees.
+Predicates can represent memory access to data structures of possibly unbounded size, such as linked lists or binary trees.
-While quantified permissions are often used to specify pointwise access, e.g. to elements of a slice, predicates are suitable to denote access to recursive data structures.
+While quantified permissions are often used to specify pointwise access, e.g., to elements of a slice, predicates are suitable for denoting access to recursive data structures.

 ## Running example: `List`
 Throughout the sections of this chapter, we will follow the example of a `List` data structure for storing integer values,